jsfeehan/pyLaserPulse/README.rst

 ``git clone https://github.com/jsfeehan/pyLaserPulse.git``

-**2)** Then, run the following command in the same directory into which pyLaserPulse has been downloaded/cloned:
+**2)** Run the following command in the same directory into which pyLaserPulse has been downloaded/cloned:

 ``python setup.py install``

 (Include the ``--user`` flag if you do not have admin or root privileges).

-**3)** Finally, add the pyLaserPulse directory to your pythonpath.

 =============